 Multiplying a note’s frequency by 12√2 or 21/12 (the twelfth root of 2) twelve times results in a doubling of the original frequency, so the last note in the octave (or the first note in the next octave) has frequency of F ×(21/12)12 = 2 × F. For example, if a note has a frequency of 440 Hz, the note an octave above it is 880 Hz, and the note an octave below is 220 Hz.

 The human ear tends to hear both notes an octave apart as being essentially "the same", due to closely related harmonics.
 For this reason, notes an octave apart are given the same name in the Western system of music notation—the name of a note an octave above C is also C. The intervals between these notes are called ‘semitones’.

-In this project we’ll take advantage of the 21/12 principal to generate the 12 notes in an octave.
+In this project we’ll take advantage of the 21/12 principle to generate the 12 notes in an octave.

 Middle C has a frequency of 261.64Hz.
 An octave above Middle C, also known as Treble C, has a frequency 2 × 261.64Hz or 523.28Hz.
 There are 12 steps (semitones) between these two notes, and each step is 21/12 times the note before it.

-In the image to the right, we entered 261.64 into the Calculator app, and then, in the next statement, multiplied it by 21/12.
+In the image to the right, we entered 261.64 into the Calculator app.
+Then, in the next statement, the value is multiplied it by 21/12.

-The calculator supplied Ans at the beginning (not shown) because the multiplication symbol requires something in front of it.
+The handheld supplied Ans at the beginning (not shown) because the multiplication symbol requires something in front of it.
 Just pressing enter repeatedly creates the sequence of answers shown.

 We will incorporate this repetitive principle into our program.
 If you continue the progression, the twelfth answer will be 523.28, exactly two times the starting value, because F × (21/12)12 = 2 × F.